wp-plugins/edd-toolbar/readme.txt

 == Changelog ==

+= 1.5.1 (2013-02-15) =
+* NEW: Added full support for newly added role & capability system within EDD v1.4.4+ -- this is now fully reflected within this toolbar plugin.
+However, it may not be fully backwards compatible for user roles other than "administrator".
+Therefore, another reason to always use the *latest versions* of EDD, this toolbar plugin and of course, WordPress itself! :)
+* UPDATE: Added new filter "Revoked" for "Payment History" items.
+* NEW: Added support for third-party Add-On "EDD Download Info" (free, by Sami Keijonen).
+* UPDATE: Updated all existing translations plus the .pot file for all translators!

 = 1.5.0 (2013-02-06) =
 * NEW: Improved settings links support - added "Filter" sub links for *Payments*, *Coupons*, *Reports* plus a few add-ons.
 * NEW: Added link items for Version Info/ About, plus Contributors.